There are some crazy rumors flying around the yogi-verse.

 For this reason, it’s incredibly important for you to invest a little extra into finding an email marketing service that suits your needs best.

 What should this service provide?

-First, they should have a confirmation process (also called a double opt-in).
+1. They should have a confirmation process (also called a double opt-in).

 This means that once someone signs up for your email newsletter, the email service automatically sends them an email asking them to confirm their subscription to your email list.

 This protects the community — because people can’t just use their email address to sign them up for lists all over the place — and it protects you from spam bots who just want to send YOU spam.

 2. There should be an easy way to add an email sign-up form to your website or blog.

 Many providers have plug-ins that integrate directly into your WordPress hosted website.
 This allows you to add a little form in the top of the sidebar of your website.
 OR you have the option of cutting and pasting a little line of code into your website (which is my preference, because there are more areas than just your sidebar for this form).